spinnaker/kustomization-base/README.md

 backend.

-Regardless of the approach you choose, add all the relevant redis Kubernetes objects to your customization via `kustomze edit add resource redis/*.yml`.
+Regardless of the approach you choose, add all the relevant redis Kubernetes objects to your customization via `kustomize edit add resource redis/*.yml`.

 #### Add any secret files